Arshad-02/DiscordBot/README.md

 Hosting platform

--replit server and uptimerobot
+- replit server and uptimerobot
--replit server can be created by executing the `keep_alive.py` after creating the server you may want to host it using hosting services,here uptimerobot.
+- replit server can be created by executing the `keep_alive.py` after creating the server you may want to host it using hosting services,here uptimerobot.

 Uptimerobot